 A concussion is a brain injury that causes temporary changes in the way the brain works.
-You might think they happen when someone is knocked unconscious while playing sports.
-But concussions can happen with any head injury, often without a loss of consciousness.
+Concussions happen when someone has a blow to the head or the head shakes back and forth with great force.

 - confusion and saying things that don't make sense

 - being slow to answer questions

 Symptoms of a concussion usually happen right away, but can show up hours or days after an injury.
 Your child may complain of trouble focusing, learning or memory problems, a headache that gets worse, and sleep problems.
 You may notice moodiness or changes in behavior.

 Call the doctor right away if your child:

 - has a severe headache or one that gets worse